gec.gif (1164 bytes)GEC MURAPHONE

 GEC Muraphone K

-The Muraphone K was the wall telephone equivalent of the GEC Tele.
-1000 and was released in 1956.
+The Muraphone K was the wall telephone equivalent of the GEC Telephone 1000 and was released in 1956.
 The design of its case was identical to the original Muraphone but had a more modern handset and internal circuitry.
-The handset is of the hollow handle type, titled handset Number 1 by the BPO, and accommodates the then newly developed 4T receiver (rocking armature type).
-The mur element in the name is taken from the Latin word for a wall.
+The handset is of the hollow handle type, titled Handset No. 1 by the BPO, and accommodates the then newly developed 4T receiver (rocking armature type).

 Colours: Black, plus ivory, red and green cases with black handsets and cords.

-Users: The Muraphone K saw use on PAX systems installed by the Reliance Telephone Company, although it would be misleading to say it was used widely.
+Users: The Muraphone K saw use on PAX systems installed by the Reliance Telephone Company (a GEC subsidiary), although it would be misleading to say it was used widely.
 A number saw service on British Railways for instance.

 Muraphone K external view Muraphone K internal view